matrix-research-inc/structio/docs/design.md

 The one thing leniency must not buy is a changed document.
 Whitespace between two bare tokens is not the formatter's, it is the only thing holding them apart, and dropping it would turn `[1 2]` into `[12]`: well-formed, and not what came in.
 That is a single test against the byte before the run and the byte after it, using the same "could this be part of a number or a literal" predicate the stream splitter uses to find where a bare top-level value ends.
 Two other things are refused for the same reason -- there is no answer, not that the document is wrong: a string that never closes, and a slash that begins no comment where comments are whitespace.

+Three things make it fast.
+Runs are copied as blocks of a compile-time-constant 16 or 64 bytes, keeping only the run's length, for the reason `append_fixed` exists; a 32-byte rung between them moved nothing.
+Each run of whitespace is compared eight bytes at a time against the run before it, since indentation repeats, which is Glaze's `skip_matching_ws`; runs shorter than eight bytes are walked instead, so at a two-space indent it does nothing until a document is four deep.
+And a string is scanned for its closing quote alone, since an escape goes out as it came in.
+What Glaze still does better is step over `true` from its first byte, where this scans for the token's end, which shows on documents whose tokens are short and whose bytes are mostly whitespace.

 ## Writing cannot fail

 `Write::write` returns nothing.
 There is no `Result` on it, no error a member has to thread through, and no way for an implementation to decline.
 That is what the generated code is built on: a struct's write is a straight run of appends with nothing between them, and a container takes a closure rather than handing back a value the caller has to unwrap.
 It shapes types elsewhere too. `Matrix` keeps its fields private and checks its shape in the constructor because extents that disagree with the data would have nowhere to be reported. `Writer::at` is total for the same reason: every position a document can begin at is expressible, so no offset has to be refused.